 An Interview With The Overall Best Graduating Student

-To rank the number one student amidst thousands of students across thirty different departments in a top-ranking University of technology in Nigeria is no beans.
+To rank the number one student amidst thousands of students across thirty different departments in a top-ranking University of technology in Nigeria is not an easy feat.
 You know what I mean, right?

 Here is Michael, who finished as the overall best graduating student in the entire University.